cawx/cybture/README.md

 honestly sometimes i felt that typescript causes more issues than it solves. react context api with asynchronous functions will also haunt me for some time now.
 ### whats next?
 - expanding the list of tools with more in-depth research and useful commands, along with sufficient information to make them truly helpful.
-- providing users with more input options beyond just the target machine IP.
+- providing users with more input options beyond the target machine IP.
-- implementing command generators, maybe an AI helper to make the experience even more interactive.
+- implementation of command generators.

 ## tech stack
 next js (15.0.4)<br>